 When people get dental implants, they’re the same as other surgeries and include risks like infections and blood clots.
 If you have a medical condition that affects your immune system, dental implants may not be right for you.
 This is because your body may not be able to fight off a bacterial infection even with antibiotics.
 If this happens, it can cause your implant to fail.
 This can also happen if you have a heart valve infection because it can travel to the dental implant and cause it to fail.
 If you have one or more heart valves, you may be better off with another treatment option since implants are not recommended.

-Implants can fail due to issues during installation
+Dental Implants fail due to issues during installation

 During the time that your dental implant is being put in, your gums may become infected.
 If they do, they may not heal properly and surrounding gum tissue may shrink, which can make room for the implant.
 If this happens, your dentist may need to remove the implant and put in one that’s smaller.
 While this isn’t the end of the world, it does affect how long it will take for your tooth to heal and for your mouth to fully adjust to the new piece.